TL;DR

 Techniques and frameworks for quality management

 Now let’s dig into the toolbox.
-These techniques are the nuts and bolts of implementing quality management.
+The techniques below are the nuts and bolts of implementing quality management.

 PDCA cycle